alexandru-stancioiu/Maurer-s-Universal-Statistical-Test/README.md

 random number generators, probably leading to many security flaws which may go undetected until they are widely deployed.

-You have to find an "unsecure" PRG that can prove the Maurer's Universal Test is flawed and it should not be used to judge the security of a PRG.
+You have to find an "insecure" PRG that can prove the Maurer's Universal Test is flawed and it should not be used to judge the security of a PRG.
 To do this, you must correctly implement the PRG, output a hex string of at least 50KB (you can use a short key) and, then, feed it to maurer.py.